yerofey/cryptowallet-cli/README.md

 - `BLK` (BlackCoin)
 - `VIA` (Viacoin)
 - `NBT` (NIX Bridge Token)
+- `PLS` (PulseChain)

-*all other cryptos that are tokens in the ecosystems like Ethereum, Binance Smart Chain or Polygon and others (EVM compatible) are supported too, you just need to create ERC wallet (that is set by default)*
+*all other cryptos that are tokens in the ecosystems like Ethereum, Binance Smart Chain or Polygon and others chains are supported as well (L2/L3, etc.)*

 ## Options